area homepage click for

 Heyshott Britains walking-stick Centre

-Yes, surprising though it may seem, almost 50% of all Britain's walking sticks are supplied from Heyshott.
+Surprising though it may seem, almost half of all Britain's walking sticks are supplied from Heyshott.
 And it's all thanks to Sammy Frankham and his team who send as many as 200,000 sticks per year to Britain's 2 biggest companies.

 Actually, Sammy doesn't just supply walking sticks, but also shepherds crooks, umbrella handles, Knob, thumb and hikers sticks.
 Most of them are in chestnut, but the more expensive are in ash and hazel.
 A huge proportion of the chestnut sticks go to the National Health Service.